aws/aws-xray-sdk-go/README.md

 ***Plugins***

-The plugins under "github.com/aws/aws-xray-sdk-go/plugins/" are activated at package load time.
-This can be convenient in some cases, but often you want to load them conditionally at runtime (e.g. don't load in tests).
-For this purpose, there is a new set of plugins under "github.com/aws/aws-xray-sdk-go/awsplugins/" that have an explicit `Init()` function you must call to load the plugin:
+Customers have to load plugins conditionally at runtime.
+For this purpose, plugins under "github.com/aws/aws-xray-sdk-go/awsplugins/" that have an explicit `Init()` function customer must call to load the plugin:

 ```go
 import (